Saturday, January 31, 2015

 Separate, similar treatments of the legend of the gold carp, embedded within Rudolfo Anaya's wartime drama, undoubtedly Xerox similarly dramatic images and messages onto film rolls and illustrated pages.
 The legend of the gold carp, preserved from Aztec mythology in New Mexican culture, yields hours of agelessly appealing cultural enrichment and educational entertainment.
 Its imaginative vision zeroes in on the Bible's and Ultima's deep truths in ways timeless for comprehension and timely to children's book and movie formats.

-In the Legend of the Gold Carp, the People (El Pueblo) fish for carp in times of famine as well as in times of flooding; riverbed in Guadalupe County, New Mexico: frank drewett, CC BY 2.0, via Flickr
+In the Legend of the Gold Carp, the People (El Pueblo) fish for carp in times of famine as well as in times of flooding; riverbed in Guadalupe County, east central New Mexico; Saturday, July 12, 2008, 12:44:13: frank drewett, CC BY 2.0 Generic, via Flickr

 Acknowledgment